TonyJem/FavoriteBookApp/README.md

 <br>
 <br>

-2. The __second Table View__ is a static Table View, where each text field is in its own cell and each cell is in its own section.
+2. The __second Table View__ is a Static Table View, where each text field is in its own cell and each cell is in its own section.
 There are five sections.
 First four enables User to add such information as:
   * Book Title
   * Author
   * Genre